wigahluk/catufol/README.md

     {
-      "appName": "apps", // It will default to your project name in package.json if not provided "useShimJQuery": true, // defaults to false, when true makes jQuery available globally in your app as `jQuery`, `$`, and `window.jQuery`
+      "appName": "apps", // It will default to your project name in package.json if not provided "exportJQuery": true, // defaults to false, when true makes jQuery available in your modules as `jQuery`, `$`, and `window.jQuery`
       "vendors": [
         "reflect-metadata",
         "es6-shim",